 Georgina has also brought discrimination claims for clients outside the employment context.
 She represented the Manders in their landmark adoption discrimination claim; and represents numerous students and academics in discrimination claims against their universities.
 She is regularly asked to speak to the media and at sector conferences on universities’ handling of sexual misconduct complaints, and with the research and lobbying organisation, the 1752 Group, has published proposed guidance for the sector on this issue.

 Georgina was called to the Bar of England and Wales in 1993.
-She worked for the international law firm of Coudert Brothers in Washington DC before joining Sonnenschein, Nath and Rosenthal in Chicago in 1995, and then McAllister Olivarius in London in 2007.
+She worked for the international law firm of Coudert Brothers in Washington DC before joining Sonnenschein, Nath and Rosenthal in Chicago in 1995, where she worked with major corporate clients, including The Allstate Corporation, St. Paul Travelers, McDonalds Corporation and The Prudential Corporation of America.
+She has extensive experience of multi-state litigation and class actions, in the US.
+She joined McAllister Olivarius in London in 2007.

 After receiving her bachelor’s degree in Philosophy and French from the University of Oxford and her Diploma in Law from City University, she graduated in the top ten of her bar school class.
 She has accumulated various awards for performance or publications during her legal career, including the Chicago-Kent College of Law Dean’s Evening Merit Scholarship (1996), Chrystal MacMillan Prize (1993), and Harmsworth Scholarship (1992); and the Tara Fellowship for Short Fiction (1998).